 Often, when you're being pitched, they will break out the tried and true sales buzzwords.

-Buzzwords trigger feelings or emotions with a prospect to help build trust, and lead them towards the close.
+Buzzwords trigger feelings or emotions with a prospect to help build trust, and lead them toward the close.

 As an informed buyer, you should listen for them and ask the right questions to get the information you need to make an informed buying decision.